 Recommended Central Rome Hotel: Trevi Private Suites

-There You Have It: 4 Days in Rome with Kids
+There You Have It: 4 Day Itinerary in Rome with Kids

 Our best itinerary for spending 4 days in Rome with kids to make the most of your family time in the Eternal City.
 We’ve covered the major tourist attractions (and a few hidden gems), as well as alternate ways to experience all the history and culture of Rome when visiting as a family.